-Through a unique skills, experience and interest matching program (extensioncorps.org), the UMaine Extension’s talent shortage and its retiree’s desire for purpose and a paycheck are addressed through short-term projects benefitting Maine residents.
+Through a unique skills, experience and interest matching program (maineencorps.org), Maine’s talent shortage and the Maine State retirees desire for purpose and a paycheck are addressed through short-term program benefitting Maine residents.

-The University of Maine Cooperative Extension (UMaine Extension), like many Maine employers, is experiencing the exodus of a significant number of its staff and faculty, due to retirement.
+The State of Maine, like many other employers, is experiencing an exodus of a significant number of its employees due to retirement.

 At the same time, research shows that 3 out of 5 retirees return to the workforce in some capacity within 18 months of retiring.

-As a way of creatively easing the talent shortage and providing meaningful work and income to its retirees, UMaine Extension has launched an innovative initiative, The Extension Corps.
-The initiative matches retirees with short-term, part-time paid projects serving Maine residents.
+As a way of creatively easing the talent shortage and providing meaningful work and income to its retirees, The Maine Association of Retirees launched an initiative, The Maine Retiree Encorps.
+The initiative matches retirees with short-term, part-time, paid projects.

 Maine's aging workforce presents a significant challenge for all employers: Within the next 20 years, nearly half the state's current workers will reach traditional retirement age.